-I care about people who, like me, have seen that being a collectivist doesn’t solve any problems in their lives.
-In fact, it often only brings more drama into it.
+I care about people who, like me, have seen that external solutions don’t solve any problems in their lives.
+In fact, they often only bring more drama into it.

 These are people who are struggling to understand why the world has taught them to have a massive emotional stake in things that they cannot control at all.

-If you are tired of people telling you to be butthurt about all this stuff and are ready to divorce yourself from our love affair with collectivism, the high school mentality, crush culture, and other concepts that place more agency in other people than yourself when it comes to your life, click right here.
+If you are one of these people and are tired of people telling you to be butthurt about all this stuff and are ready to divorce yourself from our love affair with external solutions, the high school mentality, crush culture, and other concepts that place more agency in other people than yourself when it comes to your life, click right here and buy my book.